thkimKETI/csi-sensing/README.md

 ⚠️ **Important Notice**
 Use of this code—commercial or non-commercial, including academic research, model training, product integration, and distribution—**requires prior written permission** from the author.
 Unauthorized usage will be treated as a license violation.

+---

+## 🙏 Acknowledgments

+---

+## 🙏 Acknowledgments

+This research was financially supported by the Ministry of Trade, Industry and Energy (MOTIE) and the Korea Institute of Advancement of Technology (KIAT) through the International Cooperative R&D Program [P0019782, Embedded AI Based Fully Autonomous Driving Software and MaaS Technology Development].